googleinterns/vm-network-migration/readme/INSTANCE_GROUP_README.md

 Recommended action: [remove the instances of this instance group from the target pool.](https://cloud.google.com/compute/docs/reference/rest/v1/targetPools/removeInstance)
 #### 2. The instance group is serving one or more backend service
 Not supported. \
-The migration will fail and rollback to the legacy network. \
+The migration will fail and roll back to the legacy network. \
 *Recommendation*: [migrate the backend service directly](./BACKEND_SERVICE_README.md), or [remove the instance group from the backend service](https://cloud.google.com/compute/docs/reference/rest/v1/backendServices/update).
 ### Managed instance group